KwasiArhin/Movie_Capstone/README.md

 Extreme Wide Shot-An Extreme Wide Shot (EWS) emphasises the vastness of the location.When there is a subject, it usually occupies a very small part of the frame.

-## Data:
-Thus, the dataset for this project had to be constructed from scratch.
-It is diverse, consisting of samples from over 300 movies, collected from various sources.
-Each image had to be looked over several times to ensure that it had been categorised correctly.

-In total, the dataset consists of 2,724 (2,180 training + 544 validation) images, split into 6 shot types:

-1. Long Shot: 263 images
-2. Medium Shot: 142 images
-3. Medium Close Up: 223 images
-4. Close Up: 841 images
-5. Extreme Close Up:1041 images
-6. Extreme Wide Shot:210 images

 ## Conclusions